satyajitlion/PhysicsSimulations/README.md

 ![lorentz transform](LorentzAnimation.gif)

 ## **3. Young's Double-Slit Experiment Simulation**
-A simulation of Young's double-slit experiment, demonstrating wave interference patterns caused by light passing through two slits.
+A simulation of Young's double-slit experiment, demonstrating wave interference patterns caused by particles passing through two slits.
 The simulation visualizes both the time-evolving wavefronts and the resulting interference intensity pattern, providing insight into wave-particle duality and classical optics.
 In terms of the future, the simulation could be extended from 2D to a 3D visualization of interference.
 Additionally, the simulation could incorporate acoustic interference as well.

 #### **Tools & Libraries**
 - Python (NumPy, Matplotlib)